NUZAT-TABASSUM/cerbot/README.md

     or disable (value: `false`) installation of the `epel-release` package (default: `true`).
     On RedHat installation with Satellite this property can be handy.
   - On Debian based systems this property do nothing.
+- `elan_certbot_domains`: A list specifying the domains for which the certificate should be valid.
+Defaults to ["{{ inventory_hostname }}"].
+- `elan_certbot_expand_existing`: A boolean flag that you can use e.g. as extra variable when running a playbook, to force certbot to expand already existing certificates.
+You should not set this to true as default, but only when you actually need it.
+- `elan_certbot_ca`: You can specify if you want to use letsencrypt (the default) or use sectigo with eab for DFN ACME.
+You then also need to define `elan_certbot_eab_kid` and `elan_certbot_eab_hmac`.

 Dependencies
 ------------